Furman University: Academics

 Furman offers majors and programs in 42 subjects.
-All students must complete general education requirements as part of the liberal arts curriculum.
-The general education requirements include mind and body wellness, textual analysis, two natural sciences, math/formal reasoning, two empirical studies of human behavior, history, ultimate question, foreign language, and world culture.
+All students must complete general education requirements as part of the liberal arts curriculum, which include mind and body wellness, textual analysis, two natural sciences, math/formal reasoning, two empirical studies of human behavior, history, ultimate question, foreign language, and world culture.
 Furman is not divided into colleges, but includes centers and four institutes.
 Furman's four institutes are the Shi Institute for Sustainable Communities, the Richard W. Riley Institute, the Institute for the Advancement of Community Health, and the Hill Institute for Innovation and Entrepreneurship.
-Its most popular undergraduate programs, by 2024 graduates, were:
+Based on the number of 2024 graduates, the university's most popular undergraduate programs included: